Understanding GPS Tracking Device Limitations

 Most people think that consumer and business-grade tracking systems only work off of satellites orbiting out in space.
 Although it is true that positional and locational data is acquired from signals sent by satellites in space, the recorded GPS data stored on the tracker is transmitted through cell towers to a computer server.
 It is with the assistance of this computer server that users can see their personal GPS tracking system data with a smartphone, tablet, or home computer.
 Therefore, if a person is using a real-time system such as the SilverCloud GPS in a region where no cellular coverage is present, the unit won’t be able to send any real-time data.
 Basically, the GPS won’t work.

 2. Metal & Concrete

 Navigation and tracking systems that use GPS all adhere to the same principles.
 That is because GPS signals for navigation systems are the same signals for tracking systems.
-GPS signals can penetrate plastic, fiberglass and glass.
+GPS signals can penetrate plastic, fiberglass, and glass.
 However, metal and concrete are two materials GPS signals cannot penetrate.
-That means if a person places a GPS vehicle tracker inside the trunk of a automobile the device will likely not be able to acquire a GPS signal.
-This is why users of GPS systems need to think long and hard about where the intend on placing their tracker on a target vehicle.
+That means if a person places a GPS vehicle tracker inside the trunk of an automobile the device will likely not be able to acquire a GPS signal.
+This is why users of GPS systems need to think long and hard about where they intend on placing their tracker on a target vehicle.